FALL or SPRING

 WHAT: Project Cycle Topics

-We begin with two weeks of the “Form Follows Function” project cycle, in which we explore the origins and organization of NYC, and learn to navigate and collaborate.
+We begin with 3 weeks of orientation, in which we explore the origins and organization of NYC, and learn to navigate and collaborate.
 This introductory experience orients participants in the city and sets them on the path to master how the city works.
 We explore NYC’s street grid, transportation network and neighborhoods, architecture and monuments, and unique social geography, looking at the city through our “5 Living City Lenses.”

-After the first project cycle, we do a 6-week Group Project designed in collaboration with the participants, based on their passions and interests, drawing from the 12 project cycle topics, below.
+After the first project cycle, we do a 10-12 week Group Project designed in collaboration with the participants, based on their passions and interests, drawing from the 12 project cycle topics, below.

 The final products, determined by the participants, may include: exhibitions, design projects, podcasts, videos and documentaries, model-making, public art projects, websites, op-eds, policy proposals, performance, walking tours, etc.